Bridges of the Bay Trail

 San Francisco-Oakland Bay Bridge

-East Span: There is a two-way, 15-foot wide separated path was opened on the south side of the new East Span between Oakland and Yerba Buena Island.
+East Span: There is a two-way, 15-foot wide separated path on the south side of the new East Span between Oakland and Yerba Buena Island.
 The path does not yet connect to Treasure Island because the old bridge span needs to be demolished to make room for the new path extension to the island.
 Caltrans expects to open the entire path in 2015.
 Periodic closures of the path will occur during the bridge demolition.
 Once completed, the pathway will extend for 2.2 miles between Oakland and Treasure Island.
 See this website for up-to-date information: baybridgeinfo.org/bicycle-and-pedestrian-path

 West Span: Bicyclists and pedestrians are not allowed on the West Span.
 In December 2011, the Bay Area Toll Authority (BATA), in partnership with Caltrans and the City and County of San Francisco, developed several design alternatives for a bicycle/pedestrian/maintenance path project on the West Span of the San Francisco-Oakland Bay Bridge.

 Caltrans operates a Bay Bridge bike shuttle during peak commute periods.
 At other times, bikes may be carried on BART or AC Transit.
 For more information, visit www.dot.ca.gov/dist4/shuttle.htm